-- The HD Audio Loss alarm is identical to the FM Audio Loss ex-HD Audio Loss ample just discussed, and a similar setup routine applies.
+- HD Audio Loss The HD Audio Loss alarm is identical to the FM Audio Loss example just discussed, and a similar setup routine applies.
 The only difference is that a loss of the HD Radio digital carrier pair will not result in the 'inter-station hiss' condition typical of analog FM.
-Thus loss of the HD carrier will always trigger this audio-loss alarm as well. - This alarm monitors the AES digital audio that is looped-AES Audio Loss through the JUSTIN 808.
+Thus loss of the HD carrier will always trigger this audio-loss alarm as well. - AES Audio Loss This alarm monitors the AES digital audio that is loopedthrough the JUSTIN 808.
 Setup of this alarm is identical to the other two audio-loss alarms.
-Loss of the looped-through audio will always result in one of the other audio loss alarms being triggered, as the looped audio is being delayed and transmitted, either as the HD1 program or the FM channel. - Any front-panel AUDIO LOSS alarm LED will flash during the Flashing Alarms Time On (s): interval, and then glow steadily until the alarm resets.

-Audio-Loss The three audio-loss alarms are peak-responding to program Alarm material, but with a slow 'fallback.'
-They will register even the Considerations briefest program peak, but that peak will take approximately a full second for the measured value to drop 20dB.
+Loss of the looped-through audio will always result in one of the other audio loss alarms being triggered, as the looped audio is being delayed and transmitted, either as the HD1 program or the FM channel. - Flashing Any front-panel AUDIO LOSS alarm LED will flash during the Time On (s): interval, and then glow steadily until the alarm resets. - Audio-Loss AlarmThe three audio-loss alarms are peak-responding to program material, but with a slow 'fallback.'
+They will register even the briefest program peak, but that peak will take approximately a full second for the measured value to drop 20dB.